Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

 But there is a wrinkle: 'cannot forgive' alters the original meaning in the direction of greater emotionality.
 Unlike the implacable 許さない yurusunai 'will not forgive' of the Japanese, the English emphasises the stalker's inability to forgive.
 Rather than a threat of retaliation, the reader sees an Ishigami unable to extend forgiveness for reasons that might include personal morality, humiliation, or profound hurt.

 In sum, the English does a good job conveying the sense of the Japanese.
 However, in place of a direct threat not to forgive, the translated Ishigami indirectly appeals to personal emotion or morality.
 The stalker sounds more personally affected than in the Japanese.

 B. General comments on the English translation

 The translator bolsters this with a slight adjustment to the circumstances.
-In the original, Ishigami is concerned that Yasuko might be betraying him or about to betray him.
-In the English, he is fearful that the act might already have occurred.
-And while Yasuko's relationship with Kūdo is initially presented more delicately in Japanese as 恋愛関係 ren'ai kankei 'love relationship', and only in a later letter as an unmistakably physical 男女関係 danjo kankei 'male-female relationship', the focus in the English from the start is squarely on the physical side ('a relationship').
+In the original, Ishigami fears that Yasuko might be betraying him or about to betray him.
+In the English, he worries that the act might already have occurred.
+And while Yasuko's relationship with Kudō is initially presented more delicately in Japanese as 恋愛関係 ren'ai kankei 'love relationship', and only in a later letter as an unmistakably physical 男女関係 danjo kankei 'male-female relationship', in the English the focus from the start is squarely on the physical side ('a relationship').
 The English conveys a more urgent and immediate sense of jealousy and betrayal.